 You don't want to spend a lot on a Wi-Fi system

-Velop AX4200 might be a lower-priced Velop system, but it's still more than twice as expensive as competitors like Eero 6.
+Velop AX4200 might be a lower-priced Velop system, but it's still more expensive than competitors like Eero 6.

 You need the absolute fastest Wi-Fi speeds

-Linksys and Ubiquiti both offer faster Wi-Fi mesh systems.
+Linksys and Ubiquiti both offer faster Wi-Fi mesh systems if you really need the speed.

 Velop AX4200 is ultra-easy to set up and use, but it's still geared more toward power users who want lots of options, features, and speed, and is priced accordingly.

 Power users are going to absolutely love the Linksys Velop AX4200.
 It's not only easy to set up, but it offers a ton of advanced features that'll have you giddy to dig deep into the options and see what you can tweak.
 Even if you're not a power user, though, you're going to love the easy-to-use app and simple setup.
-The biggest downside is the price, which is going to be hard for some folks to justify.
+The biggest downside is the price, which is going to be hard for some folks to justify if they just need a simple router.

-Velop AX4200 is Linksys' best Velop yet because of its impressive value.
+Velop AX4200 is easily one of the best Velop mesh routers the company has ever made.
 It's slower than the Velop MX10, but slower is a relative term in every way.
 It's still significantly faster than the least expensive Wi-Fi 6 systems and offers more coverage for the price.
-On top of that, it's actually got 4 gigabit LAN ports on each node — a rarity for mesh systems, as a whole, which often feature few or no LAN ports on mesh nodes.
+On top of that, it's actually got four gigabit LAN ports on each node — a rarity for mesh systems, as a whole, which often feature few or no LAN ports on mesh nodes.

 We may earn a commission for purchases using our links.
 Learn more.